 In legalese “shall” means it’s mandatory.
 Therefore, a gun lock that has received California DOJ approval has been determined to be capable of resisting an attack with a paperclip for a minimum of two minutes.
 Subsection (c)(1) goes on to say, “This test shall be performed by a tester with no specialized training or skills in lock picking or manipulation (e.g. locksmith training or the use of reference guides on lock picking or manipulation).”
 The idea behind this requirement is to simulate a real-world attack by a non-expert lock picker.

-Yet, as I've shown in the video, Project ChildSafe RX14SC/RX14SU gun locks, these two locks can be opened with #1-sized paperclips—and they can be opened within the two-minute time constraint.
-That a gun lock may pass the additional required tests, like a forced removal inspection, a shock (impact) test, and a shackle or cable-cutting test, is irrelevant if the lock fails the to resist being picked open.
-Thus, for the RX14SC and RX14SU gun locks to have received California DOJ approval, California’s program for approving FSDs is failing in ways unforeseen by lawmakers.
+Yet, as can be seen in the video posted here, the RX14SC and RX14SU gun locks can be opened with #1-sized paperclips, and they can be opened within the two-minute time constraint.
+Whether a gun lock passes additional required tests—a forced removal inspection, a shock (impact) test, a shackle or cable-cutting test—is irrelevant if the lock fails the to resist being picked open.
+Thus, for the RX14SC and RX14SU locks to have received California DOJ approval reveals that California’s program for approving FSDs is failing in ways unforeseen by lawmakers.

 Part of the problem has to do with California’s Certified FSD Laboratories.
 The independent laboratories certified to test FSDs are listed on the DOJ website.
 These labs perform standards testing for civilian, law enforcement, and defense-related industry, and have multiple accreditations to meet the needs of agencies like the Federal Communications Commission.
 Personnel certified to test FSDs are recertified every two years by a California DOJ representative.